Checho1192/go-microservices-test/README.md

 # go-microservices-test
+Simple Microservice REST API using go-chi and PostgreSQL DB.
 ## Requirements
 1. Install Make.
 You can use choco in windows `choco install make` or in mac `brew install make`
 2. Have docker compose (Docker Desktop) installed.